-Revenues of animal health products increased 8 percent and 9 percent in the U.S. in the second quarter and first six months of 2016, respectively, due to wholesaler buying patterns and uptake of new companion animal products.
-The increase in revenues for companion animal products was partially offset by decreased revenues for food animal products in the second quarter of 2016.
-Revenues outside the U.S. decreased 3 percent and 5 percent in the second quarter and first six months of 2016, respectively, primarily due to the unfavorable impact of foreign exchange rates.
+Revenues of animal health products decreased 14 percent in the U.S. during the third quarter, primarily due to wholesaler buying patterns for companion animal products and decreased revenues for food animal products due to market access pressures.
+For the first nine months of 2016, revenues increased 1 percent in the U.S., primarily due to the uptake of new companion animal products, largely offset by decreased revenues for food animal products due to market access pressures.
+Revenues outside the U.S. decreased 5 percent in the third quarter, negatively impacted by food animal products, primarily due to macroeconomic conditions in Latin America.
+Revenues outside the U.S. decreased 5 percent during the first nine months of 2016, primarily due to the unfavorable impact of foreign exchange rates.